By Seerat Arora 28 Aug 2019 4 min read

-Chris Rigby is a retired pilot who has recently started up a flight school called Flight Simulators Midlands.
-Below Chris tells us more about his career in the sky and life after being a pilot:
+Chris Rigby is a retired pilot who has recently opened a flight school called Flight Simulators Midlands.
+Here Chris tells us more about his career in the sky and life after being a pilot.

 What was it that interested you in becoming a pilot?

-I read Biggles books by W.E.
+I read Biggle books by W.E.
 Johns and thought the idea of being up in the air was exciting.
-I initially wanted to join the Fleet Air Arm and so be at sea at the same time, but reductions in armed forces made that look a bit risky.
+I initially wanted to join the Fleet Air Arm to be at sea, but reductions in armed forces made that look a bit risky.

 When did you become a pilot?

-I first went to a scout glider training school at Lasham airfield when I was 17.
+I first went to a scout glider training school at Lasham Airfield when I was 17.
 I went solo there within the week’s training.
-I got the bug for pilot jobs then.

 How did you pay for your training and licenses etc.?